Nasal and Sinus Cancer

 What Makes You The Right Doctor For Nasal And Sinus Condition?

 Dr. Mourad has advanced training in the surgical management of all cancers of the nose, sinuses, and skull base.
 He is trained in both open and minimally invasive techniques, as well as reconstructive surgery.
-Dr. Mourad is an expert in the area of head and neck cancer, having authored more than 40 scientific articles, book chapters, and presentations (link to CV).
+Dr. Mourad is an expert in the area of head and neck cancer, having authored more than 40 scientific articles, book chapters, and presentations.
 Most importantly, Dr. Mourad is empathetic to the needs of his patients.
 He views the ability to treat his patients to be nothing short of an honor and a privilege.

 Select Relevant Publications